natdudley/natdudley.github.io/_posts/2015-06-16-design-heart-security.markdown

 ##The terrible product descended from CERN

-Recently, I was lnked to a new product: [Better Error Pages from Statuspage.io](https://better-error-pages.statuspage.io).
+Recently, I was linked to a new product: [Better Error Pages from Statuspage.io](https://better-error-pages.statuspage.io).
 The product allows you to enter your brand colours and some details, and gives you a downloadable HTML file for a 404, 503, and maintenance page.

 On the surface, it seems like a non-awful idea.
 Package up a nice, easy way to get a non-ugly error page.
 Users expect something a bit prettier these days.
 Everyone has them, and if you don't, you'll look bad.